j10sanders/j10sanders.github.io/_posts/2016-11-22-python-list-oo.md

 	5. [[], [4], [3], [4, 3], [2], [4, 2], [3, 2], [4, 3, 2], [1], [4, 1], [3, 1], [4, 3, 1], [2, 1], [4, 2, 1], [3, 2, 1], [4, 3, 2, 1]]

 In line 2, the program extended each element of line 1 (just an empty list) with the popped element (x) from `fullset`, and added that new list to the list from line 1.
-In line 3, the same thing - 3 was added (extended) to each list from line 2, and then those new lists were added to the list from line 2.
+In line 3, the same thing: 3 was added (extended) to each list from line 2, and then those new lists were added to the list from line 2.
 The program recursively calls the subset method, until there are no more elements to pop from `fullset`.
 Line 5 has the full answer for `fullset = [1, 2, 3, 4]`

 This approach should work, but not with the implementation above.
 Instead, it produces this output for `fullset = [1, 2, 3, 4]`